solo-io/solo-docs/gloo/docs/user_guides/gloo_istio_mtls.md

 {{< /highlight >}}

 The gloo gateway will now have access to istio client secrets.
 The last configuration step is to configure the relevant upstreams with mTLS.
-This gives us the flexebilaty to route both to upstreams with and without mTLS enabled - a common occurance in a brown field envrionment or during a migration to Istio.
+This gives us the flexibility to route both to upstreams with and without mTLS enabled - a common occurance in a brown field envrionment or during a migration to Istio.

 Let's edit the product page upstream and tell gloo to use the secrets configured in the